Sabir-Ali-Mondal/SAM-ScreenParser/technical_documentation.md

 ## Control-Safe Output Schema

 This is the structure a controller consumes.
-Every element carries an action verb and a confidence the controller gates on, and the cursor object anchors the controller to the real control under the pointer.
+Every element carries an action verb and a confidence the controller gates on, the cursor object anchors the controller to the real control under the pointer, and the screen_text provides full visible context for semantic reasoning.

 ```json
 {